wax-office-of-inspector-general/wax-developer/docs/dapp-development/setup-local-dapp-environment/dapp_wallet.md

 ## Open and Unlock Your Wallet

 Wallets are closed by default (when starting a **keosd** instance).
-To open your wallet, use the <span class="codeSample">wallet open</span> command:
+To open your wallet, use the `wallet open` command:

 ```shell
 cleos wallet open
 ```

-The console prints out that your **default** wallet is open: <span class="codeSample">Opened: default</span>.
+The console prints out that your **default** wallet is open: `Opened: default`.

-<strong>Tip:</strong> You can also include the --name parameter to open a wallet by name: <span class="codeSample">cleos wallet open --name named-wallet</span>.
+<strong>Tip:</strong> You can also include the --name parameter to open a wallet by name: `cleos wallet open --name named-wallet`.
 {: .label .label-yellow }

 Now that your wallet is open, you'll need to unlock it.
-You can use the <span class="codeSample">--password</span> command to unlock it in one step.
+You can use the `cleos wallet open --name named-wallet` command to unlock it in one step.
 Use the password that was printed to the console when you created your wallet.

 ```shell
 cleos wallet unlock --password PW5KRXKVx25yjL3FvxxY9YxYxxYY9Yxx99yyXTRH8DjppKpD9tKtVz
 ```

-The console prints out that your **default** wallet is unlocked: <span class="codeSample">Unlocked: default</span>.
+The console prints out that your **default** wallet is unlocked: `cleos wallet open --name named-wallet`.

 <strong>Tip:</strong> By default, **keosd** will auto-lock your wallets after 15 minutes of inactivity.
 To disable this feature, you'll need to modify the **/home/username/eosio-wallet/config.ini** flag to an extremely large number.
 Setting it to 0 will cause keosd to always lock your wallet.
 {: .label .label-yellow }